Jefe Supremo

-Jefe Supremo (Supreme Boss) was a form of address was used in several countries of Latin America during the republican period and until the 1950s.
+Jefe Supremo (Supreme Chief) was a form of address was used in several countries of Latin America during the republican period and until the 1950s.

 It was used as a pseudonym of Chief of state during and after an armed or civilian conflict.
 The title was a candid admission that the holder had no legal claim to the office of the presidency.